Have a read on below at some quick stats and facts on the New York Knicks to get you started:

 After finishing with the sixth worst record in the league and having a 9.0% chance of winning the NBA Draft Lottery, thus receiving the first pick, Knicks fans were again left shattered.
 The lottery balls were not in New York’s favour, with them sliding down two spots to the eighth pick.
-The Knicks needs a new franchise player to help guide them through the next stage of their rebuild.

 Still got some burning questions about the New York Knicks?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!

 The Knicks play their home games at Madison Square Garden.

 Who owns the New York Knicks?

 The Madison Square Garden Company owns the New York Knicks.

 How many NBA Championships have the New York Knicks won?